josevigl/analisis_F1/README.md

 ## Execution

 To run the application, you must install the necessary packages by opening a terminal and typing "pip install -r requirements.txt".
+It is advisable to create a virtual enviroment before.
 After that, type the following "streamlit run .\Predicción.py".
 A browser window with the application will open.
 It may take a little while to load the data, so please wait until it finishes loading.

 Please note that this has been run on version 3.11.1, so if you have a different version, there may be compatibility issues.